home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Note: A new network key is automatically generated for you.
 If this Z-Wave stick has already paired with secure devices, you need to enter the previously used network key.
 Make sure that you keep a backup of this key in a safe place in case you need to move your Z-Wave stick to another device.

-If you do not run Home Assistant OS (the default installation type) or Home Assistant Supervised, please see the [advanced installation instrucitons](#advanced-installation-instructions).
+If you do not run Home Assistant OS (the default installation type) or Home Assistant Supervised, please see the [advanced installation instructions](#advanced-installation-instructions).

 ## Getting Started with Z-Wave